 USD 1,440 – USD 1,428.41 = USD 11.59

 Notice that the arbitrageur did not take any market risk at all.
 There was no exchange rate risk, and there was no interest rate risk.
 The deal was independent of both and the trader knew the profit from the outset.
+This is known as covered interest arbitrage.
 The cashflows are shown in the diagram below (Figure 3).